 Keli A. Perrin

-Office: 300D Dineen Hall
+office: 300D Dineen Hall

-Keli A. Perrin joined INSCT in 2006.
+College of Law alumna Keli A. Perrin joined INSCT in 2006.
 In her role as Assistant Director, she oversees programming—including three graduate certificate programs, two speaker series, and INSCT’s Security in the Middle East program—as well as online course development, program assessment, and multiple research projects.
 Her research focuses on topics related to homeland security, critical infrastructure, emergency management, and privacy law.
 She is part of a NSF-supported multidisciplinary research team studying the privacy impacts of distributed energy markets.

 Perrin’s current course offerings include a first-year law course, National Security Lawyering, and a team-taught interdisciplinary course, Smart Grid: Security, Privacy and Economics.
 She is a regular co-instructor in the cross-college graduate course, Crisis and Disaster Management.

 For seven years, Perrin administered INSCT’s Research Center, which provides an opportunity for graduate and law students to explore—for real-world clients—research topics such as national security leaks, victim compensation, private security contracting, fusion centers, immigration law and border security policy, mutual aid in disaster response, and the domestic use of unmanned aerial vehicles.